Isaac-Tait/Fallfish_Tenkara_v2/content/blog/nikko/index.md

 <img class="w-8/12 rounded-lg shadow-lg mx-auto" src="https://fallfish-tenkara-images.s3-us-west-1.amazonaws.com/FfT+-+Nikko/nikko-tochigi_prefecture-toshogu-lake_chuzenji-ryuzu_falls-mount_nantai-shin_kyo-landscape.JPG" alt="Peaceful waterscape" />

-<p class="mt-2 mb-2">Lake Yuno is stocked with Brook Trout, Brown Trout, and <a href="https://www.fallfishtenkara.com/grayling/" target="_blank" rel="noreferrer noopener">Grayling</a> (I had no idea that Grayling were stocked in Japan)!
+<p class="mt-2 mb-2">Lake Yuno is stocked with Brook Trout, Brown Trout, and <a href="https://www.fallfishtenkara.com/grayling/" target="_blank" rel="noreferrer noopener" class="text-red-500 hover:bg-red-500 hover:text-white">Grayling</a> (I had no idea that Grayling were stocked in Japan)!
 The Yukawa (湯川) below Lake Yuno is one of the premier Brook Trout fisheries in Japan.
 Way back in 1902 25,000 Brook Trout eggs were imported from Colorado and transplanted here.
 The river is also unique to Japan in that nearly the entire length of the river is catch and release.
 Consequently, the Brook Trout that you can catch in this river have been here for over 110 years!
-More info <a href="https://www.geocities.jp/japhighlander1959/nikkouyukawa.htm" target="_blank" rel="noreferrer noopener">here</a>.</p>
+More info <a href="https://www.geocities.jp/japhighlander1959/nikkouyukawa.htm" target="_blank" rel="noreferrer noopener" class="text-red-500 hover:bg-red-500 hover:text-white">here</a>.</p>

 <img class="w-8/12 rounded-lg shadow-lg mx-auto" src="https://fallfish-tenkara-images.s3-us-west-1.amazonaws.com/FfT+-+Nikko/nikko-tochigi_prefecture-toshogu-lake_chuzenji-ryuzu_falls-mount_nantai-shin_kyo-shrine.JPG" alt="Another shot of the shrine and crowds" />